oVirt/ovirt-site/source/develop/release-management/process/making-an-release.md

 A pre release (alpha, beta, release candidate) should be built from tagged content.
 In order to do that we are going to use the [CentOS Community Build Service (CBS)](https://cbs.centos.org/koji/).

-Package maintainers must have a [CentOS Account](https://accounts.centos.org/) or a [Fedora Account](https://accounts.fedoraproject.org/) which at the time of writing this article are exactly the same account system.
+Package maintainers must have a [CentOS Account](https://accounts.centos.org/) or a [Fedora Account](https://accounts.fedoraproject.org/), which were unified in the middle of 2021 to use the same account system.

 In order to build for oVirt you need to be added to the CBS you need to join the [CentOS Virtualization SIG](https://wiki.centos.org/SpecialInterestGroup/Virtualization).
 You can do that by attending a [Virt SIG IRC meeting](https://www.centos.org/community/calendar/#virtualization-sig)